chuntonggao/410-assignments/assignment-1/exercise-5/answer.md

 SHAPE ::= （"CIRCLE" SHAPE*) | ("TRIANGLE" SHAPE+)
 </pre>

 ### explanation
-The original definition tells us that `SHAPE` must end with `"Circle"` but can have an arbitrary number of `"CIRCLE"`s and `"TRIANGLE"`s before the ending .
+`SHAPE` can start with either `"CIRCLE"` or `"TRIANGLE"`.
+In the former case, there can be an arbitrary number of `SHAPE`s following.
+In the second case, there must be at least 1 `SHAPE` following.